Kevvarr/terminal_cheatsheet/README.md

 - fg: resumes job in foreground
 - gzip: compresses files to zip (-k to save the file copy)
 - gunzip: unzip
+- tar: create an archive, grouping multiple files in a single file
+- ln: create links (hard link) -> like a pointer to another file
+- ln -s: create links (soft link) -> like a pointer to another file
+- chown: changes ownership of a file/directory
+- chmod: changes permisions in a file/directory

 # Advance